If you’re searching for a new bank account that offers a particular benefit such as cashback or insurance, there are plenty of options to choose from.

 Best app-based account for savers: Kroo current account

-If you’re after a smaller, app-based bank because you like managing your money on the go, challenger bank Kroo’s current account offers a whopping 4.35% AER on balances up to £85,000 from 1 August.
+If you’re after a smaller, app-based bank because you like managing your money on the go, challenger bank Kroo’s current account offers 2.65% AER on balances up to £500,000 (although only the first £120,000 is protected under the Financial Services Compensation Scheme (FSCS).

 If you’re comfortable accessing your account on your smartphone, Kroo’s current account comes with plenty of useful features.
-Within the Kroo app you can view categorised spending insights to see how you’re spending money, track and settle up shared expenses and easily freeze your card if you need.
+You can view categorised spending insights to see how you’re spending money, track and settle up shared expenses and freeze your card if you need to.
 You can withdraw up to £200 every 30 days without paying any fees, but for any withdrawals over £200 within 30 days, you’ll be charged 3%.
 You can also use your Kroo current account abroad with zero fees.

-Kroo is a relatively new bank, having only received its full banking licence last year, but says that it’s a bank to change banking.
-They promise to plant two trees for every new customer and have a goal of planting 1m trees by the end of the year.
+Kroo is a relatively new bank, but it says that it’s a bank to change banking.
+It promises to plant two trees for every new customer, and has a goal of planting 1m trees by the end of the year.

 Find out more at: Kroo